 - Letter of explanation

 These documents have to be in perfect order to receive your Study Permit.

 Consult our team of professionals today, and make sure your application is in order.

-If your application is refused, the government will send a letter explaining why.
+If your application gets refused, the Government will send a letter explaining why.
 The process must begin again from the beginning.

 - You did not show proof of sufficient money to support yourself while in Canada

-- The medical exam was not passed, or the document was not correct
+- The medical exam failure or the document was not correct

 - You did not convince the visa officer that your primary purpose of entering was to study